dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-cns-for-apps.md

   name: my-container-storage
 spec:
   accessModes:
-  - ReadWriteOnce
+  - ReadWriteMany
   resources:
     requests:
       storage: 10Gi
   storageClassName: glusterfs-storage
 ```

 With above PVC we are requesting 10 GiB of non-shared storage.
-Instead of *ReadWriteOnce* you could also have specified *ReadWriteOnly* (for read-only) and *ReadWriteMany* (for shared storage).
+Instead of *ReadWriteMany* you could also have specified *ReadWriteOnly* (for read-only) and *ReadWriteOnce* (for non-shared storage, only one pod can mount at a time).

 &#8680; Submit the PVC to the system like so: